Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     * `coordination_command` is the coordination command this is run by each instance (compute node) of this multi-instance task prior to the application command.
 This command must not block and must exit successfully for the multi-instance task to proceed.
-This is the command passed to the container in `docker run` for multi-instance tasks.
-This docker container instance will automatically be daemonized.
+For Docker containers, this is the command passed to the container in `docker run` for multi-instance tasks.
+This Docker container will automatically be daemonized for multi-instance tasks running on non-`native` pools.
 This is optional and may be null.
+For Singularity containers, usually this property will be unspecified.
     * `resource_files` is an array of resource files that should be downloaded as part of the multi-instance task.
 Each array entry contains the following information: